Give the gift of help to a child in our community, while giving the

 For $20, you get a fluffy superhero bear in mask and cape to save the

 day, and you earn one entry in a contest the Middletown Community

 Foundation will hold in summer 2017.
-(Details on the grand prize and
+Grand prize a Great Wolf

 option of buying a bear for a needy child in our community for $20,